StamatisKourkoutas/Brain_Tumor_Segmentation_US_Images/README.md

 ### CRF

-- To run the CRF post-processing method, run the notebook file CRF/CRF.ipynb
+- To run the CRF post-processing method, specify the imgs_path of a folder with US images and the masks_path of a folder with the segmentations produced by a deep CNN in CRF/crf.py and run

+    **`python3 crf.py`**

 ### Visualisation